 A car is an absolute must.
 It will be pretty challenging to see anything without one.
 If you don’t have a car rental or are low on time, the next best thing is to book a tour.
 Most depart from Jackson, Wyoming, or West Yellowstone.
 You can check out some good tours here.

-For car rentals in the area, I always check Holiday Autos first but we found our best deal through Hertz.
-It’s always wise to check numerous sites for deals.
+For car rentals in the area, I always check here first.
 And if you don’t want to drop off the car at the same location, it’s always worth asking if they have cars that need to go a “certain way.”

 We booked and got a car that needed to head west anyway.
 Since we were exploring South Dakota next, we happily took that car, weren’t charged the one-way fee and dropped it off in Minneapolis.